mgrillo75/agency-swarm/EmailResponseAgency/PositiveResponseAgent/instructions.md

 2. Use text generation tools to draft an appropriate response based on the content and sentiment of the email.
 3. Ensure that the response is coherent, polite, and suits the context of the email.
 4. Send the drafted response to the user for approval or further modification if necessary.
+5. Your generated text should be a direct response to the email that was received.
-5. Report back to the user about the action taken on each email.
+6. Report back to the user about the action taken on each email.